 It is designed to raise your awareness of how you can help improve your health and that of your family or provide health related advice.
 It is also intended to provide helpful supporting advice to improve general well being.

-Monthly Luncheon Club coming to the Village Hall
+Monthly Luncheon Club at the Village Hall

 Age Uk County Durham held a luncheon club event on Thursday, 28th February 2019 .